Giants vs. Red Sox Player Props Betting Odds

-Player props can be found for LaMonte Wade Jr and Justin Turner, among others, when the San Francisco Giants host the Boston Red Sox at Oracle Park on Friday at 10:15 PM ET.
+Player prop bet odds for Justin Turner and others are listed when the Boston Red Sox visit the San Francisco Giants at Oracle Park on Saturday at 7:15 PM ET.

 Bet on this matchup or its props with BetMGM!